Encharted Cook

 ¼ Cup Sparkling White Sugar or White Granulated Sugar

 • Bake the cookies for 8 to 10 minutes or until the edges are just barely beginning to brown.
-Remove from oven and let them cool for 1 minute on the sheet, then transfer the cookies to a wire rack to cool completely.
+Remove from oven and let them cool for 1 minute on the sheet, then transfer the cookies to wire racks to cool completely.

 Notes